+Having thin hair can sometimes be a pain because of how flat and dull it can look.
 Two words: volume and texture.
 These are the key to faking thick, vavavoom hair (well, hair extensions too, but we’re guessing you want to tone down the fake part a little bit).
-The problem with thin hair is that it tends to fall flat and look limp and totally uninspiring.
+The problem with thin hair is that it tends to fall flat and look limp.
 The best hairstyles for thin hair are all about making the most of what you’ve got.

 So what can you do?
 Simple.
-Styling your hair to thicken its appearance is the easiest solution to the problem.
+Cut and style thin hair to thicken its appearance is the easiest solution to the problem.
 Here are hairstyles that effectively give the illusion of thickness so you get bouncy-looking, enviable locks.

 If you need to glam up for a special event like a daytime wedding or a birthday luncheon, let the curly ponytail be your go-to hairstyle.
 It’s chic and dainty, and the curls will help add volume to your hair.
 Make the side ponytail a little loose so your hair looks full.